be-favorite/be-favorite/README.md

 &nbsp;

-- 🔭 I’m currently working on **evaluating health effects from long-term exposure to air pollution(e.g. PM10, PM 2.5, etc)**
+- 🔭 I’m currently working on **evaluating health effects from long-term exposure to air pollution(e.g. PM10, PM 2.5, etc)** and more

-- 🌱 I’m currently learning **advanced time series analysis, land-use regression, deep learning and {torch} in R**

 - 📝 I regularly write articles on [https://be-favorite.tistory.com/](https://be-favorite.tistory.com/) (only written in Korean)